Updated COVID vaccines are coming soon targeting recent omicron strains

 Both target strains have already been overtaken by even newer variants, but they’re all still part of the omicron group.
 The hope is the vaccines are close enough to boost immunity and protect people through the rest of the surprisingly big summer wave and the surge expected this winter.

 “The vaccine is not intended to be perfect.
-It’s not going to absolutely prevent COVID-19," Marks says.
+It’s not going to absolutely prevent COVID-19," Marks told NPR in an interview.
 "But if we can prevent people from getting serious cases that end them up in emergency rooms, hospitals or worse — dead — that’s what we’re trying to do with these vaccines.”

 The new vaccines should cut the risk of getting COVID by 60% to 70% and reduce the risk of getting seriously ill by 80% to 90%, Marks says.
 The shots are expected to become available as soon as this weekend to anyone age 6 months and older.